pcopley/Projects/README.md

 Follow along with my progress at the blog I've created specifically for this repository, [Learning Erlang](http://learning-erlang.com/).

+All code linked here should be assumed to have been released under the most permissive license applicable, including but not limited to the public domain.
+Do whatever you want with this code, and I hope you learn something from it.

 Mega Project List
 ========